primeqa/create-primeqa-app/README.md

 <h3> 🧩 Installation </h3>

 1. Set environment variable `PUBLIC_IP` to the ip address of the localhost.
+This host must be reachable from where you will be running the browser.
+Otherwise, please use VNC to access the host.

+2. Please ensure the following three ports are free and available: `50051`, `50059` and `82`

 2. Run `launch.sh`.